hacs/integration/docs/index.md

 This was developed under the influence of 🍺, a lot of 🍺, [if you want to support my work feel free to buy me a ☕️ (most likely 🍺)](https://buymeacoffee.com/ludeeus)

-How it works and what it does are added based on a single persons mindset, you may not agree with what I have done, if you have a suggestion please open an [RFC](https://github.com/custom-components/hacs/issues)
+How it works and what it does are added based on a single persons mindset, you may not agree with what I have done, if you have a suggestion please open an [RFC](https://github.com/custom-components/hacs/issues).

 ## Why do frontend like this and not use `JavaScript` in a `panel_custom`?

-I tried, believe me I tried, I really wanted to go that route, but after several many many many hours of failing I gave up.
+I tried, believe me I tried.
+I really wanted to go that route, but after many, many hours of failing I gave up.

 ## Bugs / issues / suggestions